 We have reviewed some of the top extra tough dog toys and found there are ones strong enough to withstand even the most destructive chewer.
 A dog’s teeth need to be stimulated, and therefore, you should be keeping your eyes out for a toy for aggressive chewers and keen munchers.
 Is a simple chew ring not enough?
 Here are some great, durable dog toy options well worth considering.

 These are virtually indestructible.
-There is plenty that goes into the design of indestructible plush dog toys, durable rubber balls.
+There is plenty that goes into the design of indestructible plush toys, durable rubber balls.
 Few can cope with constant chewing by powerful teeth – These are the best dog chew toys for those pups who are likely to chomp down hard and tear a regular dog toy to pieces in minutes.

 A plush toy or cheap squeaky toy is just not cutting it anymore and no dog should be left alone with a real butchers dog bone due to choking hazards.
 You’re going to need dog chews and toy options that will stand the test of time.
 Put down the ball and start looking for these great chew toy choices online.

 KONG is renowned for producing tough toys for aggressive chewers and this classic red kong extreme dog toy is ideal.
 It is ultra-durable and has an erratic bounce for dogs that like to play.
-It’s also one of the few dog toys to put treats in which helps keep your dog entertained for longer as they try to get the treats out.
+It’s a toy to put treats in which helps keep your dog entertained for longer as they try to get the treats out.